megandieudonne/CyborgCuntGlitch/README.md

 <h2>Credit</h2>
 Facilitated by Megan Dieudonné | Contact: <a href="mailto:megan.dieudonne@gmail.com">Email</a>
 <h4>Megan Dieudonné (b.
 1991) is a designer from Aotearoa, New Zealand, based in Hamburg.
-After studies in Wellington and Leipzig, she is currently a member of the <a href="http://www.digitale-grafik.com/">Digital Graphics</a> class at the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg (HFBK)</a>.</h4>
+After studies in Wellington and Leipzig, she is currently a member of the <a href="http://www.digitale-grafik.com/">Digital Graphics</a> class at the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg (HFBK Hamburg)</a>.</h4>